mr-highball/simplebot-support/simulated-performance/small-mid-accounts/ltc-btc-example/README.md

-this example was tailored to a client wishing to capture swings against the ltc-btc ratio and had more of a mid-long term prospect for both coins. we simulated for a 2 month timeframe with stats:
+this example was tailored to a user wishing to capture swings against the ltc-btc ratio and had more of a mid-long term prospect for both coins. we simulated for a 2 month timeframe with stats:

 **ending profit:** 17.45%